 There are loads of events along the trail including the Iron Horse Ultra 100 Marathon.

-Locals are incredibly kind and helpful.
+Locals along the Iron Horse Trail are incredibly kind and helpful.
 Ask for help if you need it.

 Exploring the Iron Horse Trail in Alberta helps you learn something of the province’s history and shows you a side of the province you probably haven’t seen.
 I discovered a beautiful and underappreciated landscape with some of the friendliest people west of Newfoundland.

-Visit Iron Horse Trail for more information and a downloadable map.
+Visit the Iron Horse Trail website for more information and a downloadable map.